alberttheprince/keep-companion/README.md

 The illegal/poacher store is on cayo sitting on a chair, using https://github.com/TayMcKenzieNZ/CayoTwoIslands

+It's not necessary, but this is how I set it up for my community.
+Change it if you want.

 # Known Issues:

 - Food/Water not always working